Frequently Asked Questions

 Early renewal and payment do not affect (shorten) the current validity period.
 Instead, UKLEI waits for the prolongation until close to the LEI's expiry date - regardless of when the payment is received.

-UKLEI recommends immediate payment of order confirmations to avoid invalidity of the LEI for a period.
+UKLEI recommends immediate payment to avoid invalidity of the LEI for a period.

 As it often takes 1-2 business days to receive and register a payment, these delays sometimes allow for reminders to be sent out.